 update_checks_test), and then upload the schema with the newest version (see “Changing the BigQuery schema” for commands).
 This is done to wipe the data in the table and any legacy configurations that could trigger a false positive test, but keep the connection with Pub/Sub.

-- Publish a message to Pub/Sub, which will go through Dataflow to the BigQuery test table.
+- Update and publish a message to Pub/Sub, which will go through Dataflow to the BigQuery test table.
 The message can use this example as a baseline, and add sample data for the new ping data points.

 - To see if it worked, go to the

 update_checks_testtable, and run a query against it checking for the new data points.
 Messages that fail to publish are added to the error records table.

 Once the test is successful, merge your PR from step 2.